ROUTES’ Roots: Edward Kennedy “Duke” Ellington | 7/1978

 Duke Ellington

 He began to spend a great deal of time at the movies, listening to the piano symphonies that accompanied many westerns.
-The poolrooms then were social clubs and provided a piano for local patrons to sharpen their skills and challenged newcomers.
+The poolrooms then were social clubs and provided a piano for local patrons to sharpen their skills and challenge newcomers.
 Hustlers and musicians frequented the poolroom along with young Edward.
 In this setting, Edward Kennedy Ellington developed his keyboard technique.
-And local house parties became his practice field.
+Local house parties became his practice field.

 Duke and several friends ventured to New York and found work.
 In 1928, the Club Baron on 134th Street and Seventh Avenue hired the “Washingtonians”.
 From the Baron, Duke and his group moved to the Kentucky Club (Hollywood) on 4th and Broadway.
 They were engaged there for four years.

-Duke was on eccentric.
+Duke was an eccentric.
 He wouldn’t wear a watch.
-He evaded discussing age, insurance, wills or death.
-He loved blue but hated green He never owned a private home.
-He had few of the material manifestations of wealth that most celebrities acquired.
+He evaded discussing age, insurance, wills, or death.
+He loved blue but hated green.
+He never owned a private home.
 The road was his home, and, as he entitled his autobiography Music Is My Mistress — it proved to be true.

-On his 70th birthday, he returned to his hometown for a birthday party at the White House, The honor was befitting, considering the contributions he made to music.
-And he received the Medal of Freedom, the highest civilian honor the United Stares Government can bestow.
+On his 70th birthday, he returned to his hometown for a birthday party at the White House.
+The honor was befitting, considering the contributions he made to music.
+He received the Medal of Freedom, the highest civilian honor the United States Government can bestow.

 Back to table of contents of this issue